Global Overview of Countries Phasing Out Dental Amalgam

 In 2018, the European Union banned the use of dental amalgam for dental treatments of deciduous teeth, of children under 15 years and of pregnant and breastfeeding women.

-This example was followed by Albania, Iceland, UK, Bangladesh, Nepal, Vietnam, China, Saudi Arabia, Tunisia and Tanzania.
+This example was followed by Albania, Iceland, Israel, UK, Bangladesh, Nepal, Vietnam, China, Saudi Arabia, Tunisia and Tanzania.
 Thailand banned the use of dental amalgam for children up to 6 years and Mauritius for young children.

 And, by 28 September 2023 all Parties to the Minamata Convention should have taken measures to protect children from the use of dental amalgam.